ASLA

 2. Investigate any witnesses, including law enforcement

-3. Fact check the police report & every thread of evidence that is being used against you
+3. Fact-check the police report & every thread of evidence that is being used against you

 4. Have improperly obtained evidence removed